-Once you’ve successfully created and verified your My Business page, you can start optimising it to ensure it gets seen by as many potential and existing clients as possible.
+Once you’ve successfully created and verified your My Business page, you can start optimizing it to ensure it gets seen by as many potential and existing clients as possible.

 The most important piece of advice I have here is that you should ensure that all information provided is correct and consistent with the information available on your website.

-As mentioned above – Google doesn’t like being confused and they can penalise you for it.
+As mentioned above – Google doesn’t like being confused and they can penalize you for it.

 Beyond that, here are two other easy ways you can make your listing the best it can be:

 Upload Good Photos of Your Firm and its Branding